Physical Therapy for Total Hip Replacement

 The focus of physical therapy for total hip replacement initially is on regaining basic movement and preventing complications.
 Over time, therapy will evolve into more targeted exercises that build strength, improve flexibility, and restore balance.

-Common Goals of Post-Surgical Physical Therapy
+Goals of Post-Surgical Therapy

 After surgery, your therapist will work with you to achieve the following goals: